sjtrny/wordle/README.md

     final_guess, _ = agent.play(g)
     print(final_guess)

+# Optimal First Word

+In terms of fewest average plays the optimal first word is `reast` when considering all possible outcomes.

+When considering only the first play the optimal first word is `soares`.

+Run either `compute_first_word_{deep,shallow}.py` to replicate results.

 # Performance

-The solver currently finishes in an average of 3.7099 plays.
+The solver currently finishes in an average of `3.6396` plays.

-The solver fails for the following 9 words: hatch, jaunt, store, watch, found, waste, jolly, dilly, gaunt.
+The solver fails for the following 9 words: `goner, hatch, jaunt, found, waste, taunt, catch, dilly, boxer`.

 Run `compute_stats.py` to replicate results.